 Section 314AC of the Electoral Act provides that if the sum of all amounts received by, or on behalf of, the party from a person or organisation during a financial year is more than the threshold, the annual disclosure return must include the particulars of that sum.
 Furthermore, that sum is to include only those individual amounts which exceed the threshold.

-Individual receipts exceeding the threshold were under-disclosed in the party's 2017-18 annual disclosure return.
-An amendment to an individual receipt exceeding the \$13,500 threshold is required in order to ensure compliance with the Electoral Act.
+An amendment to individual receipts exceeding the \$13,500 threshold is required in order to correctly classify the receipt type.
 The relevant amendment is set out below.